Barry Robson: International career

 Robson won a call-up to the Scotland B team for the first time in December 2005, alongside fellow Dundee United player Mark Kerr.

 Robson played in the Scotland Future team in March 2006.
 In August 2007, Robson received his first full international call-up when selected for the friendly against South Africa, making his début as a second-half substitute.
 He was subsequently called up for the following squad in September 2007 for the double-header against Lithuania and France but failed to make an appearance.

 In September 2008, Robson was credited with his first international goal in the 2010 World Cup qualifying victory against Iceland in unusual circumstances.
 After James McFadden's second-half penalty kick was saved, both players chased the rebound.
 Though it appeared that McFadden touched the ball over the line, the goal was officially awarded to Robson.
 The SFA lobbied on McFadden's behalf, and in March 2009 FIFA re-credited the goal to McFadden.

 Coaching career

+Aberdeen

 On 14 February 2022, Robson was appointed as caretaker manager of Aberdeen following the sacking of Stephen Glass, being temporarily promoted from his role with the U18s.
 Robson oversaw one match during his interim spell in charge, a 1–1 draw with St Johnstone, before the club made the permanent appointment of Jim Goodwin.

 Robson was again put in caretaker charge of Aberdeen in January 2023, following the sacking of Jim Goodwin.
+Aberdeen confirmed on 29 March that Robson would continue as manager at least until the end of the 2022–23 season.
+Following a run of seven consecutive wins that pushed Aberdeen into third place in the 2022–23 Scottish Premiership, Robson signed a two-year contract to continue as manager on 1 May 2023.

+On 31 January 2024, Robson was sacked by Aberdeen with the team sitting eighth in the 2023–24 Scottish Premiership.

+Raith Rovers

+On 29 December 2024 Robson was announced as the new manager of Scottish Championship side Raith Rovers on a two and a half year deal.
+Robson was Rovers' third manager of the season following the dismissal of Ian Murray just one league game in to the season and his replacement Neill Collins leaving for Sacramento Republic after 15 games in charge.

+On 11 November 2025, Robson was sacked by Raith Rovers.
+Robson left the club after a run of four defeats in six matches, which put them in sixth place in the 2025–26 Scottish Championship.